domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 As per.
 At the end of the day.
 Back to square one.
+Back to the drawing board.
 Bandwidth.
-Bearish.
+Bearish/Bullish.
-Become a research aka science project.
+Become a researh or science project.
 Best, <<insert_name>>.
 Bottom line.
 Bridge the gap.
-Bullish.
 Call an audible.
 Challenges and opportunities.
 Circle back.